Deviantcoin/Deviant-Miscellaneous/common/zDEV-swap.md

 # How to swap zDEV balance
 ## Disable zDEV
-Before swapping your zDEV, you must be sure no more new zDEV will be minted until you update the wallet (coming soon, latest tests are ongoing).<br />
+Before swapping your zDEV, you must be sure no more new zDEV will be minted until you update the wallet (coming soon - latest tests are ongoing).<br />

 In each wallet you are running, close the wallet then add the parameter <br />
 ```enablezeromint=0``` in file deviant.conf.